Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

 Observing our Changing Bluffs

 Sound Water Stewards have been trained in how to use the MyCoast/WA mobile device app to take pictures and share observations about with the United States Geological Survey (USGS) and Western Washington University’s (WWU) researchers.

-The project engages citizen science volunteers in describing and tracking changes in bluff and beach characteristics over time.
+The project engages community science volunteers in describing and tracking changes in bluff and beach characteristics over time.
 This data will allow the USGS to test and calibrate predictive models to create a regional hazard map and advance further models that evaluate present and future bluff vulnerability.

 Sound Water Stewards monitor the sites listed below.

 The entire length of this bluff, which extends south, around the point, and back into Cultus Bay, supports a number of active slides.
 We monitor several of the northernmost slides.
 Particularly entrancing here are the many layers of ancient peat alternating with other deposits which make rich, fantastical formations in which some see a dragon spine and layer cakes.